MileHacker Logo

 Local Flavors

-Puerto Montt acts as a departure point for ferry journeys through Patagonian fjords and bus trips to the unique cultural landscape of Chiloé Island.
-Angelmó market with its seafood stalls provides a example of daily life.
+Puerto Montt city acts as a launch point for the ferry journeys through Patagonian fjords and bus trips to the unique the heritage landscape of Chiloé Island.
+Angelmó market with its seafood stalls provides a example of everyday life.

 Port City Life